 Have you ever had one of those days?
 You woke up with good intentions, but trouble found you like a hitchhiker waiting on the side of the road.
-You wanted to get to work early but the car wouldn’t start, the suspense date just got moved up on that project you’re behind on, your routine car service turned into a major restoration, and the dog ate your child’s homework and you have a parent-teacher conference.
+You wanted to get to work early, but the car wouldn’t start, the suspense date just got moved up on that project you’re behind on, your routine car service turned into a major restoration, and the dog ate your child’s homework, and you have a parent-teacher conference.
 Somehow you survived and made it home for dinner.

-You thought it was all over when you sat down to watch tv; but you can’t find the remote control.
-Suddenly you remember the song, “If It Ain’t One Thing, It’s Another” (Richard Fields, 1994).
+You thought it was all over when you sat down to watch tv, but you can’t find the remote control.
+Suddenly you remember the song “If It Ain’t One Thing, It’s Another” (Richard Fields, 1994).
 The song explains the sentiment we may experience when stressful things happen in quick succession.
 “I’m making this song for all the people who at times in their lives feel bad.
 You know when you feel like even your blues have blues.”
 We’ve all been there but today was your turn.

 Isolation can devastate our personal, spiritual, and professional lives.
-When we are isolated, whether at work or at home, we tend to receive limited or filtered information, people avoid us, and we are often unaware how our behaviors impact others.
+When we are isolated, whether at work or at home, we tend to receive limited or filtered information, people avoid us, and we are often unaware of how our behaviors impact others.
 The reason isolation occurs when we are most vulnerable is explained in the movie: Star Wars: Rise of Skywalker (2019).
-When things are going against them, there appears to be no hope of escape, and they are isolated, but our heroes are reminded by Zorii Bliss, “They win by making you think you’re alone.”
+When things go against them, there appears to be no hope of escape, and they are isolated, but our heroes are reminded by Zorii Bliss, “They win by making you think you’re alone.”

 “I am the good shepherd.
 I know my sheep, and they know me.
 Just as the Father knows me, I know the Father, and I give up my life for my sheep. “